New South Wales Under-16's rugby league team: History

 Prior to 2008, junior interstate matches were contested at under-17 and under-19 levels.
 In 2008, with the advent of the National Youth Competition, the age levels switched to an under-16 and under-18 format to keep in line with the NSWRL's existing S.G.
 Ball Cup and Harold Matthews Cup competitions and the QRL's Mal Meninga Cup and Cyril Connell Cup competitions, which would begin in 2009.

 New South Wales saw success in the first under-16 Origin fixture in 2008.
 They recorded their first defeat a year later, losing 30-10 in 2009 at Etihad Stadium.
 From 2010 to 2013, New South Wales would win four games consecutively before losing both fixtures against Queensland in 2014 and 2015.
-Since 2015 New South Wales have won every under-16 Origin fixture, in 2016, 2017 and 2018.
+Since 2015, New South Wales has won every under-16 Origin fixture in 2016, 2017 and 2018.

 Players

 Players selected for the New South Wales under-16 team are usually contracted with a National Rugby League (NRL) side and, until 2017, played in the Harold Matthews Cup.
-Occasionally players who are contracted to Queensland-based NRL sides, who play in the Cyril Connell Cup, are selected.
-Each pre-season the New South Wales Rugby League will select an under-16 squad featuring players in contention for the mid-season fixture.
+Occasionally players, who are contracted to Queensland-based NRL sides who play in the Cyril Connell Cup, are selected.
+Each pre-season, the New South Wales Rugby League will select an under-16 squad featuring players in contention for the mid-season fixture.